 How Many Granted Patents By US Patent Attorney Vic Lin

-How many US patents has patent attorney Vic Lin obtained for clients?
+How many US patents has patent attorney Vic Lin obtained?

 How to Use Patent Public Search (PPUBS)